Partner Visa

 Australia is a multicultural country, with just over 30% of the country’s population born overseas.
 That means plenty of Australian citizens and permanent residents have family located outside Australia.

-Partner visas fall under Australia’s Family Migration program, which aims to “offer a range of visa options for Australian citizens, permanent residents and eligible New Zealand citizens to be reunited with their spouse, de facto partner or prospective spouse in Australia both temporarily and permanently”.
+Partner visas fall under Australia’s Family Migration program, which aims to “offer a range of visa options for Australian citizens, permanent residents and eligible New Zealand citizens to be reunited with their spouse, de facto partner or prospective spouse in Australia both in the short-term and permanently”.

 However, the Australian Government needs to ensure that partner visas are only granted to genuine partners or family members, which is why the application process is so rigorous and resource-intensive for applications.